 That's not the point.

-The point isn't to stop being Deep and become Broad.
+The point isn't to stop going deep into the Abyss and start skimming the Surface.
 It's to know that your Depth comes with specific blind spots — isolation, domain fragility, difficulty connecting — and to build small bridges across those gaps without diluting what makes you extraordinary.

-The Forge Architect doesn't need to become a Wind Wildcard.
-They need to stay the Architect — the systems thinker who builds things that last — while learning to recognize when their commitment to the system has become a refusal to see that it's broken.
+The Forge doesn't need to become the Weaver.
+They need to stay the Forge — the builder who ships things that matter — while learning to recognize when their execution drive has become a refusal to pause and receive input.

 That's the work.
 That's the whole work.
 And it starts with reading the part of your HEX Profile that you most wanted to skip.